-Every year the Council undertakes a significant revaluation exercise has taken place during the year to reflect the value to the council in delivering services from its assets.
+Every year the Council undertakes a significant revaluation exercise to reflect the value to the council in delivering services from its assets.
 As a result of the exercise asset values have increased while others have decreased resulting in an insignificant movement in overall value.
 The movements include upward revaluations of £67.6m (Including Council Dwellings £36.2m) and downward revaluations of £45.7m (Including Council Dwellings £12.2m).
 These valuations do not represent the market value of the asset rather their continued value in use to the Council.